-#7 OTHER (O) - all other plastics, including bioplastics
+All other plastics, including bioplastics

-#POLYCARBONATE (PC) - mainly used as an alternative to die-cast metal, its usage has decreased due to the fact that it contains bisphenol A (BPA).
+Mainly used as an alternative to die-cast metal, its usage has decreased due to the fact that it contains bisphenol A (BPA).

 USES: baby bottles, sippy cups, water bottles, large water storage containers, metal food can liners, juice and ketchup containers, oven- baking bags, carbonless paper, packaging, eye glass lenses, epoxy resins, dental sealants, CDs, DVDs, lab equipment, gears, snowboards, car parts, cell phones, computers, power tools.